 ...

 4 Notices relating to non-GSO networks or systems identified as short-duration mission shall be communicated to BR only after the launch of a satellite in the case of a satellite network or of the first satellite in the case of a system requiring multiple launches, and not later than two months after the date of bringing into use.
-This provision applies instead of No. 11.25 for frequency assignments to non-GSO networks or systems with short-duration missions.
+This provision applies instead of No. 11.25 for frequency assignments to non-GSO networks or systems with short-duration missions (see also the Rules of Procedure associated with this Resolution).
 Irrespective of the date of receipt of the notified characteristics of the non-GSO network or system with a short-duration mission under this Resolution, the maximum period of validity of frequency assignments of the system shall not exceed the time-limit in resolves 1.2 of this Resolution.
 At the expiry date of period of validity, as described in resolves 1.2 of this Resolution, BR shall publish a suppression of the related Special Section.

 ...